 It is important to note as well that because the Stay at Home order resulted in a high number of people stockpiling food, we have seen community donations of food drop dramatically.
 Purchases at grocery stores are increasing significantly resulting in fewer items on shelves reaching their Best Use By dates and getting donated to the Food Bank through our Retail Store Program.
 We are having to turn to our food vendors, which in normal times, are able to donate food for the cost of transportation.
 Because of the lack of food on the store shelves, their supplies are also stretched and there are no donations forthcoming.
 Donations of funds are vital now as we are having to purchase these truckloads of food to ensure that people in need don’t go hungry.

-Donations can be made online through our website to help support our mission of feeding the hungry during this evolving situation.
+Donations can be made here to help support our mission of feeding the hungry during this evolving situation.
 We are also still accepting volunteers as we follow guidelines provided by the CDC, local and state health agencies.
-Please visit brfoodbank.org for more information.
+Please click here to find an opportunity that works with your schedule.